rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 * Select **btrfs** for the partitioning scheme (centre left)

-Expand the **Unknown** section and highlight ext4 boot ie the 1GB device and configure it as our mdraid boot:-
+Expand the **Unknown** section and highlight ext4 boot ie the 1GB device and configure it as our mdraid boot:

 * Mount Point - **/boot**
 * File System - **ext4** and tick **Reformat**